Before you start

 * Usage : For actions that should be available but not emphasized

-Add component-specific guidelines
+Add your own guidelines

 - At the top of Figma Make, click Code.